Dharma-n/Dharma-n.github.io/index.md

 ---
 layout: page
-title: Hello World!
+title: Dharma-n.io
-tagline: Supporting tagline
+tagline: We create some new shit.
 ---
 {% include JB/setup %}